Skip to Content

 How to Wash Your Face With Sugar

-It’s an excellent exfoliator, helping to remove dead skin cells and unclog pores.
-Sugar‘s granular texture makes it perfect for creating a sugar scrub or sugar mask, leaving your skin feeling smooth and refreshed.
+Sugar is a great option, offering excellent exfoliation and hydrating properties.
+It’s perfect for creating a sugar scrub or mask, leaving your skin smooth and refreshed.

 Recipe: DIY Sugar Face Cleanser for Dull Skin